NVIDIA/TensorRT-Model-Optimizer/examples/deepseek/README.md

-# Quantize Deepseek R1 to FP4
+# Quantize Deepseek models to FP4

-This example will demonstrate the steps to quantize DeepSeek R1 model to FP4 and export a unified checkpoint that can be deployed with TRT-LLM.
+This example will demonstrate the steps to quantize DeepSeek models to FP4 and export a unified checkpoint that can be deployed with TRT-LLM.

 ## Setup